openvinotoolkit/model_server/demos/face_detection/python/README.md

 Demo for face detection requests via TFS gRPC API analyses input images and saves images with bounding boxes drawn around detected faces.
 It relies on face_detection model...

-Arguments:
+optional arguments:
   -h, --help            show this help message and exit --input_images_dir INPUT_IMAGES_DIR
                         Directory with input images --output_dir OUTPUT_DIR
                         Directory for storing images with detection results --batch_size BATCH_SIZE
-                        how many images should be grouped in one batch --width WIDTH         how the input image width should be resized in pixels --height HEIGHT       how the input height should be resized in pixels --grpc_address GRPC_ADDRESS
+                        How many images should be grouped in one batch --width WIDTH         How the input image width should be resized in pixels --height HEIGHT       How the input image width should be resized in pixels --grpc_address GRPC_ADDRESS
                         Specify url to grpc service. default:localhost --grpc_port GRPC_PORT